-Issues from the Districtwide Financial Aid meetings are then coordinated and categorized into systemic, process or IT issues at the weekly District Financial Aid Leaders meetings.
-In preparation for this ACCJC report the District and College Financial Aid leaders used the first hour of the July 28 meeting [R3.30] to provide an update on the status of the Financial Aid issues and accreditation requirements.
+Issues from the Districtwide Financial Aid meetings are then coordinated and categorized into systemic, process or IT issues at the weekly District Financial Aid Directors meetings.
+In preparation for this ACCJC report the District and College Financial Aid Directors used the first hour of the July 28 meeting [R3.30] to provide an update on the status of the Financial Aid issues and accreditation requirements.
 The College Financial Aid Directors each shared how significant the hiring has been.
 There was confidence in the new leadership particularly with the addition of direct District communication via the District Financial Aid Director.
 The College Financial Aid Directors emphasized the value of conversations during regular meetings and subsequent action involving expertise in resolving problems and then configuring sustainable business processes as deliverables.
-The financial aid leaders stressed the importance of continuing to fill vacant positions, particularly the analyst positions, which is ongoing.
+The financial aid directors stressed the importance of continuing to fill vacant positions, particularly the analyst positions, which is ongoing.
 A compilation of their meetings from May 2021 to July 2022 documents the improved communication [R3.31].
-With leadership at the District Office to interface directly with IT and the Finance and Administrative Division the hiring of college financial aid directors at all four colleges now provides a strong oversight structure closer to the students on the college campuses.
+With leadership at the District Office to interface directly with IT and the Finance and Administrative Division, and the hiring of college financial aid directors at all four colleges, PCCD now provides a strong oversight structure closer to the students on the college campuses.

-The issues from the District and Financial Aid Directors meetings get cycled into the daily Financial Aid Processing meetings which involve the District Financial Aid Director, a representative college Financial Aid director, representatives from finance and IT, Interim Executive Director of Fiscal Services, Huron and EdgeRock consultants, and the internal auditor, when appropriate.
+The issues from the District and Financial Aid Directors meetings get cycled into the daily Financial Aid Processing meetings which involve the District Financial Aid Director, a representative college Financial Aid director, representatives from finance and IT, the Interim Executive Director of Fiscal Services, Huron and EdgeRock consultants, and the internal auditor, when appropriate.
 These very technical meetings identify the problems, propose testing and solutions for the technical issues in financial aid.
 Samples of these meetings have been compiled and highlighted for a quick scan to see the daily detailed oversight [R3.32].
+These impressive meetings provide sustained effort to identify and correct the financial aid issues.